chinchalinchin/scrilla/README.md

 21. Create 'self' PRICE_MANAGER and STAT_MANAGER.
 If set to 'self' query database for price histories.
 Will need to make sure scrapper runs during application initialization.
 Possibly entrypoints where it will need run: CLI, GUI and API.

-22. Pretty sure the reason the len(moving_averages) != len(dates_between) in moving average algorithnm is because dates_between doesn't include the dates themselves; it's only returning...dun dun dun...the dates between, not the dates themselves.
+22. Pretty sure the reason the len(moving_averages) != len(dates_between) in moving average algorithm is because dates_between doesn't include the dates themselves; it's only returning...dun dun dun...the dates between, not the dates themselves.

 23. Need to figure out what's going on with the x-axis formatting for moving average graphs over date ranges.